Dr James Greenwood

 TRT Doctor

-Low testosterone (also called low T or testosterone deficiency) can creep in quietly.
-Feeling more tired than usual, struggling to focus, losing interest in sex, or noticing weight gain around the middle?
-You’re not alone.
+Low testosterone (also called low T or testosterone deficiency) is when blood levels of testosterone are below around 15-12 nmol/L. Classic symptoms of low testosterone include feeling more tired than usual, struggling to focus, losing interest in sex, or noticing weight gain around the middle.

 At Leger Clinic, our expert TRT doctors help men across the UK identify low testosterone and explore safe, medically supervised treatment options.